Student Eligibility & Program Commitments

 * This need-based aid does not need to be from the US government.

-** For US Citizens, permanent residents, and AB540 students: If you are eligible for need-based aid for the 2024-25 academic year according to the assessment done by the UC Berkeley Financial Aid Office, with an Estimated Family Contribution of less than $26,000, you are eligible.
+** For US Citizens, permanent residents, and AB540 students: If you were eligible for need-based aid during the 2023-24 academic year according to the assessment done by the UC Berkeley Financial Aid Office, with an Estimated Family Contribution of less than $26,000, you are eligible for the Haas Scholars Program.
 You can find your EFC on the “$ My Finances” -> View Awards screen on your profile at calcentral.berkeley.edu.
 If in doubt, ask the Program Manager to check your financial aid screen, or send a PDF of the screen showing your EFC.
 For international students: International students (F-1, J-1, and other international students not eligible for US financial aid) are not eligible for the program.

 ** We round up from 3.450 – firm cutoff — and we look at your UCB GPA as of the application deadline.
 Students with pending “I” grades on their record are strongly encouraged to finish the incomplete work by the application deadline, as failure to do will work against you in the selection process.